Kellie-Ann Leyland

 Kellie-Ann Leyland (born 5 November 1986 in St Helens, Merseyside) is an English-born Northern Irish former footballer.
 She played for Curzon Ashton Ladies and Northern Ireland as a central defender.

 Club career

 Early career

 Leyland represented Newton-le-Willows High School and Merseyside Girls U16s.
 She played for Huyton, Sefton and Garswood Saints at club level and also attended the Centres of Excellence at Liverpool, Burnley, Everton and Tranmere Rovers.

-She took A-Levels at the national women's football academy in Durham from 2003–2005, then departed to America on a scholarship.
+She took A-Levels at the national women's football academy in Durham from 2003 to 2005, then departed to America on a scholarship.

 Senior career

 Leyland played for the Hartford Hawks for four seasons while attending the University of Hartford.
 She played for Northern Irish club Northland Raiders to maintain fitness during the winter.

 Leyland signed for W-League club Ottawa Fury Women in 2009.

 For 2009–10, Leyland joined Curzon Ashton Ladies in the FA Women's Premier League Northern Division.
 Her appearances were curtailed by a serious knee injury.